What you need to know about closing your Microsoft account

 Before you close your account

 Cancel all open subscriptions.
-If you don’t cancel, you’ll continue to be billed for them.
+If you don’t, we’ll continue billing for them.

 To cancel your Xbox Live and Xbox Music subscriptions, follow these steps:

-Sign in at the top of any xbox.com page, such as this one (unless you’re already signed in).
+Sign in at the top of any xbox.com page.

 Under your account name at the top of any xbox.com page, click or tap My Account.